pyinfra-dev/pyinfra/docs/inventory-data.rst

     All the hosts are added to a group with the name of the inventory file (eg any hosts defined in ``inventories/production.py`` belong to group ``production``).

+.. admonition:: inventories/
+    :class: note

+    Files in the ``inventories/`` directory are not automatically joined during inventory processesing, rather this directory is a convention when wanting to store multiple related inventories.
+Code can be imported from files under ``inventories/`` in to the main ``inventory.py`` if desired.

 Host Data
 ~~~~~~~~~